 Change your marimo’s water about once every two weeks.
 When you do so, gently squeeze your marimo to remove any of the old water.
 Then, roll them back and forth on your palm to retain the circular shape.
-And don’t worry: They’re not as slimy as you think they are.
-They’re actually quite fluffy (and almost velvety) in nature.
+And don’t worry: They’re not as slimy as you think.
+They’re actually quite fluffy (almost velvety) in texture.

-Marimos grow very slowly—one or two tenths of an inch per year.
+Marimos grow very slowly—one- to two-tenths of an inch per year.
 The world’s largest recorded marimo is almost 40 inches in diameter, making it an estimated 200 years old.